How to Choose the Right Intruder Alarm System for Your Business

 - Business requirements – in particular, insurance requirements

 It may not come as a surprise to learn that the location of your site and the type of premises will be fundamental in determining your security requirements.
+Try our crime map to learn about crime in your area, also, speak to other business owners in your area to find out if they’ve suffered certain issues in the past with intruders.

 As well as the location of your premises, the layout and repair of your buildings externally and internally are also important.
 Anyone who is determined enough to get in will be attracted to any easy access points like a damaged door or window, or a gap in your fence.